 What can cause mental illness in expats?

-There are lots of reasons why expats may suffer from mental health issues.
-Cultural, climate, religious and language differences between the familiar home environment and the less familiar new country can be significant, and it is common to be concerned as to whether you will be accepted by the host country.
+So why do these mental health issues affect expats?
+Cultural, climate, religious and language differences between the familiar home environment and the less familiar new country can all play a part.
+It is also common to be concerned about whether you will be accepted by the host country.

 Other common factors that can lead to mental health problems include: